google/dfdewey/README.md

-## DFDewey
+## dfDewey

-Proof of concept for a Digital Forensics string indexing and searching platform.
+dfDewey is a digital forensics string extraction, indexing, and searching tool.